xp2014/f5abtesting/README.md

-A region based abtesting package.
+A python package for region based abtesting.